Application

 Eiffel scholarship / PSL PhD Track Grant (for M1 candidates only) / Smarts-up scholarship / MIRES scholarship / Other scholarships

-Warning 1: the deadline to apply for the Eiffel scholarship in order to attend the BME Paris Master's Program is earlier than the Campus France and Université de Paris deadlines.
+Warning 1: the deadline to apply for the Eiffel scholarship in order to attend the BME Paris Master’s Program is earlier than the Campus France and université paris cité deadlines.
 Our deadline to send your complete application is November 24th 2021 11:59pm (for a September 2022 entry).
-If you are applying for the Eiffel scholarship in order to attend the BME Paris Master's Program, you must apply between November 4th 9am and November 24th 2021 11:59pm CET for the academic year 2022-2023.
+If you are applying for the Eiffel scholarship in order to attend the BME Paris Master’s Program, you must apply between November 4th 9am and November 24th 2021 11:59pm CET for the academic year 2022-2023.

 Warning 2

-: you cannot apply for the Eiffel scholarship on your own by contacting Campus France or Université de Paris directly.
-You MUST follow OUR procedure described below between November 4th and November 24th 2021 (be careful: our procedure is different from the procedure described on Campus France and Université de Paris websites).
+: you cannot apply for the Eiffel scholarship on your own by contacting Campus France or université paris cité directly.
+You MUST follow OUR procedure described below between November 4th and November 24th 2021 (be careful: our procedure is different from the procedure described on Campus France and université paris cité websites).

 Warning 3